greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/support-engineer-responsibilities_1748146058247897966_1_1.md

 ---
 title: Support Engineer Responsibilities
 description: A detailed listing of the responsibilities of Support Engineers in GitLab.
   Page should not be moved without a Support Global Change Management issue.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/support-engineer-responsibilities_1748146058247897966_1_1/
+linkTitle: Support Engineer Responsibilities
+type: docs
 ---

 ## Introduction